Fooftilly/rss/web_frontend_youtube/README.md

 Recommendation data is stored in `~/rss/recommendations.json` and includes:
 - Watched video history
 - Starred video history (high preference)
+- Disliked video history (negative preference)
 - Channel preference scores
 - Keyword preference scores
 - Time-based viewing patterns

-Starred videos are also tracked in `~/rss/urls-starred-youtube` for persistence.
+User preferences are also tracked in separate files:
+- `~/rss/urls-starred-youtube` for starred videos
+- `~/rss/urls-disliked-youtube` for disliked videos

 The system automatically updates as you interact with videos, requiring no manual configuration.